Do you want to put WordPress in maintenance mode?

 To view the Global Settings, click the gear icon in the bottom-left corner of your screen.

-This panel has different sections where you can customize your global fonts, colors, backgrounds, and custom CSS.
+This panel has different sections where you can customize your global fonts, colors, backgrounds, custom CSS, and HTML.

 In the Fonts section, you can choose from various Google fonts for your page headers and body text.

 If you click the Font Themes button, you can see a curated list of font combinations, so you have an idea of which fonts look good together.